liang-chen/Vintager/README.rst

 for **Optical Music Recogntion**.

 We provide utilities from score file reading/conversion to symbol annotating and detection.
-More specifically, **Vintager** contains API's to perform the various functionalities as following:
+More specifically, **Vintager** provides API's to perform various functionalities as follows:

 ================  ============================================================
 Type              Coverage